Join our global community of 1,800+ amazing volunteers.

 - Be assertive and resilient

-We’re all about being responsive and flexible so we will only book volunteers from now until about 3 months into the future.
+We’re all about being responsive and flexible so we will only book volunteers from about 3 months ahead.
 You can apply here.
-You will see the current availability above.
+You can see the current availability above.

-After over 5 years, over 1,000 people, from 40 nations, aged up to 78 years old have worked with us as volunteers in Greece, Bangladesh, Mexico and Cyprus.
+More than 1,800 people, from 40 nations, aged up to 78 years old have worked with us as volunteers in Greece, Bangladesh, Mexico, Moldova and Cyprus.
 They have worked in some of the most challenging circumstances, so we know how you can be effective and how to look after your welfare.

 We work in safe environments but we have created a specific policy for working in Moldova to manage specific risks there.